samuelwakeling/ExampleWork/README.md

 These projects represent personal projects, often done with limited time and on a 'get things done' basis.

+Currently the repo has in it:
+- Lambda_function(

 If you aren't and employer, and are instead thinking of using the code for your own project, feel free to.

 Enjoy,